 The Galvano cell consist of two halves cells.
 In each one there is a metal board sank inside.
 One of the boards is zinc (Zn) and the other one is copper (Cu).
-Each board sinks inside one of its salt solutions (Zinc sinks in $ZnSO_4$) and the copper board sinks in $(CuSO_4)$.
+Each board sinks inside one of its salt solutions ( $ZnSO_4$ ) and the copper board sinks in ( $CuSO_4$ ).
 The atoms of the metal inside the cell leave the electrons on the board and get into the solution as positive ions.

 Accumulation of electrons on the zinc board (negative pole) will be greater than the accumulation on the copper board (positive pole).
-This system was named according to its first inventor Danial.
-So it is called Danial cell Figure 5.
+This system was named according to its first inventor Daniell.
+So it is called Daniell cell Figure 5.